The function step_pd_point_cloud()

 finite metric space) via the Vietoris–Rips filtration and is ported to R

-Both engines accept data sets in distance matrix, coordinate matrix, and data frame formats.
-While ripserr computes PH for time series data, this is not currently supported in tdarec.
+Both engines accept data sets in distance matrix, coordinate matrix, data frame, and time series formats.

 The max_hom_degree